ChaoticAurora/chaoticaurora.github.io/content/posts/team/gamejams.md

 ---

 I have participated in a lot of GameJams over the years.
-You can find a collection of all the GameJam Games I have made over on my [itch page](https://chaoticaurora.itch.io)
+You can find a collection of all the GameJam Games I have created on my [itch page](https://chaoticaurora.itch.io)

-Checkout the special Game Jam i have done with school [here](/posts/team/metis-gamejam/)
+Check out the special Game Jam I have done for a school competition [here](/posts/team/metis-gamejam/)